The Tools of Choice for Hobbyists and Professionals

 Surf Shop Owner:

 "We have been using foam for signs and displays, but what a mess!
-We used to cut it with saws, and other woodworking tools.
+We used to cut it with saws and other woodworking tools.
 There were little scraps and beads of foam floating around for days.
 The Hot Wire Foam Factory saved our sanity."
-San Clemente, California

-"We used the Hot Wire Foam Factory to build authentic replicas of Indian ruins in Monument Valley.
+"We used the Hot Wire Foam Factory tools to build authentic replicas of Indian ruins in Monument Valley.
 The Hot Wire Sculpting Tool allowed us to cut the sharp ledges of the Indian ruins.
 Then we tried building the rock formations in Monument Valley.
 Wow, did they come out neat.
 Scenery making is really easy with these tools."
-Scenery Materials Supplier

 New York Art College:

 "We have been using foam instead of wax for many of our latest sculptures because it leaves no residue when we pour the brass or bronze into the plaster mold.
-We have been waiting for a tool like The Hot Wire Foam Factory for a long time."
-Sculpting Department
+We have been waiting for tools like The Hot Wire Foam Factory's for a long time."

 St. Croix Model RR Club:

-"Before we discovered Styrofoam we were using as much as 40 packages of expansive and messy expandable foam.
-Now we use a couple of sheets of $10 Styrofoam.
-Or get leftover pieces from construction sites for free!"
-Martin/Club President
+"Before we discovered Styrofoam, we were using as much as 40 packages of expansive and messy expandable foam.
+Now we use a couple of sheets of $10 Styrofoam or get leftover pieces from construction sites for free!"

 School Teacher:

 "Dear Tony, I hope you can imagine how surprised and delighted I was to receive the Hot Wire Foam cutters.
 While I was working laboriously on cutting Styrofoam, Shane magically appeared with your cutters.
 I was truly amazed how terrific they worked and made my difficult task a breeze.
-Believe me, I will put the Hot Wire Foam cutters to good use!!
-And I plan to share them with other teachers at my school!
-So, thank you- thank you- thank you for your part in this MAGICAL GIFT!"
-Jane Wilson, Santa Barbara California
+Believe me, I will put the Hot Wire foam cutters to good use and I plan to share them with other teachers at my school!
+So, thank you - thank you - thank you for your part in this magical gift!"

 International Customer: